kobinasam/NSF-2131175-Papers-And-Code/README.md

 The simplest execution to test if everything is working is thus: ```mpiexec -n 1 lmbp.exe 1.```

+This repository mainly has three folders.

+We implemented A Novel Weight Dropout Approach to Accelerate the Neural Network Controller Embedded Implementation on FPGA for a Solar Inverter, Parallel Trajectory Training of Recurrent Neural Network Controllers with Levenberg–Marquardt and Forward Accumulation Through Time in Closed-loop Control Systems and lastly Accelerating RNN Controllers with Parallel Computing and Weight Dropout Techniques.

-The repository has mainly two folders where one focuses on the inplementation of the drop-out technique whiles the other does not.
-Our main goal was to see how the implementation of the drop-out technique impacts the results of our trajectory parallelization.
+Our main goal impementing the drop-out technique on our parallel trajectory training was to see how the implementation of the drop-out technique impacts the results of our trajectory parallelization.